Koko & Jared

-She stressed over the lights in the barn, table set up, decorations on the fence, bridesmaids dresses, shoes, and earrings.
+She stressed over the lights in the barn.
+She stressed over the table set up.
+The decorations on the fence, bridesmaids dresses, shoes, and earrings.
 Koko and three of her friends folded napkins for six hours.

-Since she had a long engagement, and begin planning early, she was able to coordinate with her vendors, ordered anything and everything she could on Amazon Prime, and plan times to knock out those little tasks ahead of time.
+Koko had a long engagement and began planning early.
+She was able to coordinate with her vendors and order anything she could on Amazon Prime.
+She was also able to plan times to knock out those little tasks ahead of time.
 Koko made Word documents and emailed them to everyone.
-But when it came to the actually day, it was much more complicated.
+But when it came to the actual day, it was much more complicated.

 Despite the complications, all the hard work paid off.

-They had a great ceremony that transitioned well as they went to their dinner and beginning of the reception.
+The ceremony was amazing.
+It transitioned well as they went to their dinner and reception.

-But as was stated before, the dance party was what took this wedding up a notch.
-And it was definitely a focus of the bride and groom.
+But, the dance party was what took this wedding up a notch.
+It was definitely a focus of the bride and groom.

-DJ Dolph began to work his magic when I realized he wasn’t really a wedding DJ.
+DJ Dolph began to work his magic when I realized he wasn’t a wedding DJ.
 He was a full on club DJ.
 He mixed some great tracks together, kept everyone moving … a lot.
 After an hour or so, the inside of that barn was like a sauna and everyone was having a great time.
-The barn offered people the raging dance party upstairs, but also a little break for some fresh air downstairs.
+The barn offered the raging dance party upstairs, and a little break downstairs.

 If she had to do it over again, there’s not much Koko would change.

 “I would just relax and plan as much as possible and then when the big day comes, just enjoy it.
-I would also invite less people than we did.
+I’d also invite fewer people than we did.
 I would have been more strict with my parents and Jared’s parents about inviting just close friends and family.”

-As Koko and Jared made their way down the stairs from the dance floor, exhausted, sweaty and ready to head out on their honeymoon, their guests began lighting sparklers for their big exit.
-You’d think that the energy would been tapped out by that time, but everyone wanted to keep the party going.
+As they made their way downstairs, their guests began lighting sparklers for their big exit.
+You’d think that the energy would have been drained by that time, but everyone wanted to keep the party going.

-I’d say that’s a good sign that all the hard work planning for an epic wedding day that ended with a great dance party was executed perfectly.
+That’s a good sign that all the hard work was executed perfectly.